 With a trading university, are you trading or are you gambling?

 Successful ‘Traders’ do NOT gamble.
 Traders take ‘calculated risks’ whereas they have determined that the ‘odd are in their favor.’
 They will win and they will lose and the distribution will appear to be random.
 In fact, it actually is random.
 The difference here is that due to the odds always being in their favor, as long as they stay with their plan and remain adequately capitalized, they will steadily make money, despite the randomness of their wins and losses.
 The gambler will ultimately LOSE money, like MOST ‘so-called traders.’
 That IS the difference.
 What has the most influence over whether a trade will win or lose?
 Lady-Luck or Calculated Odds?
 If Lady-Luck is the determining factor, then the trader is actually a gambler.
+The BTV168 is where one could go to find a reliable site to gamble.

 90% of traders fail.
 Why is that?
 Let’s keep things very simple.
 Staying with the definition that we just established, it is because they are not traders.
 They are gamblers and their decision making are gambling decisions.
 They are NOT taking calculated risks that stack the odds in their favor, so by our definition, they are NOT traders.
 That’s GOOD for those of us who ARE traders though, right?
 It gets me excited for Monday’s session!